jelkand/typescript-service-template/README.md

 Running locally, quickly:

-- `docker-compose run --dev npm run migrate` to get the database ready.
+- `docker-compose run --dev yarn migrate` to get the database ready.
 - `docker-compose up dev` to run the service at `localhost:3000`
 - `docker-compose down` to clean up when you're done.